nafu-at/NeoJukePro/README.md

 NeoJukePro is a new Discord Music Bot developed as a successor to SimpleJuke.
 We rebuilt it from scratch to make it simpler, clearer, more functional, and more stable.

+**Notice**
+This product is no longer under active development and some features may not work properly.
+We will continue to accept pull requests and issues, but there may be a delay in responding to problems.

 ## Operation requirements

 - [x] Windows, MacOS, Linux, and other common PC operating systems.